-While on average chickens live about 8 years, there’s a lot of factors, including breed, quality of life, and environment that go into play when discussing average life span.
+So, how long?
+While on average chickens live about 8 years, chicken lifespans depend on a lot of factors, including breed, quality of life, and environment.

-There’s also the little fact that most chickens people raise are intended to be food – and you can bet those poor souls don’t get to live 8 years (try 8 weeks).
+There’s also the little fact that many chickens people raise are intended to be food – and you can bet those poor souls don’t get to take advantage of intended chicken longevity.

-And then there’s Matilda (who lived until the age of 26) who blows any average lifespan out of the water.
-(We’ll discuss her in a minute – stay tuned.
-She’s adorable and you don’t want to miss her)
+And then there are the oldest chickens in the world.
+We’ll discuss those in a minute – stay tuned.
+They are adorable and amazing and you don’t want to miss seeing them.

-So, speaking in real world terms, simply saying chickens live about 8 years isn’t always a real, hard fact.
+Simply saying that the life expectancy of a chicken is about 8 years isn’t always a real, hard fact.

-My friends, if you’ve read this website for a while, you probably know how I’ll answer the question “how long do chickens live?” with….
+My friends, if you’ve read this blog for a while, you probably know my answer to the question “how long do chickens live?” is….Well, it depends.

-In fact, I would put predators at the top of the “what kills chickens the most” list.
-Unless your chickens are locked up 24 hours a day in a VERY predator proof run, chances are, you’ll lose a flock member or two to a hawk, domestic dog, or other critter bent on a free meal.
+Unless your chickens are locked up 24 hours a day in a VERY predator-proof run, chances are, you’ll lose a flock member or two to a hawk, domestic dog, or other critter bent on a free meal.

 Now, this isn’t to say you shouldn’t allow your chickens to play outdoors – quite the opposite.

 As they said in Steel Magnolias, “I’d rather have 30 seconds of wonderful, than a lifetime of nothing.”
 It’s FAR better to allow your chickens to have a happy life outdoors enjoying the world than to keep them cooped up all the time.

 Don’t feel bad if you can’t let your chickens free-range in your particular situation.
 But if that’s the case, be sure they have plenty of room in their coop.
 Also, provide a nice run for them.